kongondo/MenuBuilder/README.md

 This permission allows non-superusers to edit nestedSortable settings, for instance set maxLevels (that controls number of nesting levels in a menu).

 7. **menu-builder-page-field**
-This permission allows non-superusers to change the page field type used to select ProcessWire pages to add as menu items, i.e. toggle between AsmSelect [default] and PageAutocomplete.
+This permission allows non-superusers to change the page field type used to select ProcessWire pages to add as menu items, i.e. toggle between AsmSelect [default], PageAutocomplete or PageListSelectMultiple.

 8. **menu-builder-include-children**
 This permission allows non-superusers to set and use the include children feature.